pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-def-python3\.2-switch
 --------------------------------
 Send def at point to Python3.2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-def-python3\.2-noswitch
 ----------------------------------
 Send def at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-def-python3\.2-dedicated
 -----------------------------------
-Send def at point to Python3.2 interpreter.
+Send def at point to Python3.2unique interpreter.

 py-execute-def-python3\.2-dedicated-switch
 ------------------------------------------
-Send def at point to Python3.2 interpreter.
+Send def at point to Python3.2 unique interpreter and switch to result.

 py-execute-class-python
 -----------------------